50:50 by 2030: A longitudinal study into gender disparity in law - SPAIN RESULTS REPORT

 'Despite good intentions, despite the merits and talent of so many women, we still don’t reach the most senior positions across the legal sector mainly due to discriminatory obstacles placed in our paths.
 This directly clashes with the principles defended by our profession.
 The legal sector cannot afford this contradiction and should lead by example.
 With the benefit of raised general awareness around discrimination, it is time for increased action.
 The IBA is committed to developing solutions that will bring about lasting change to reflect the broader profession and society as a whole'

-Almudena Arpón de Mendívil, Vice President, International Bar Association
+Almudena Arpón de Mendívil, President, International Bar Association